ChristopherBacon/colorifixtechnical/README.md

 5. Extend the data model to take the table as an input

 # Data
 I chose to sanitise the data in the data model, a nice extension would be to take the table and feed that into the data model to increase the extensibility of the project.
+Also, I chose to create the permissions as nodes attached to the permission group so that they could be shared or removed from other permission groups, as a pose to properties attached to permission groups.

 # Final Thoughts
 I really enjoyed working with these new technologies, I hope the project is satisfactory and if you have any questions or I have missed anything please do get in touch.